top of page

 • Pete Seel | Colorado State University | The Family of Humanity -- Best Student Photography from Four Semester at Sea Voyages

-• Lisa Krantz | University of Montan | Trauma-informed Journalism Education for Visual Journalists
+• Lisa Krantz | University of Montana | Trauma-informed Journalism Education for Visual Journalists (Virtual Presentation)

 • Greg Cooper | Eastern Illinois University | Experiential Photojournalism: Teaching Beyond the Classroom